BillyDM/awesome-audio-dsp/README.md

 - [`The Theory and Technique of Electronic Music`] by Miller Puckette
   - Focuses more on musical DSP.
+  - Teaches core concepts of many common audio effects and synthesizers.
   - Relatively heavy on mathematics.

 ## Paid Textbooks